sirpaulclark/stocks/README.md

 # Stock Put Option Analyzer

-This client server application will analize stock put options for underlyings in the watchlist This will help the trader to find premium rich underlyings [Yahoo Finance](http://finance.yahoo.com) is used to retrive the option data.
+This client server application will analize stock put options for underlyings in the watchlist This will help the trader to find premium rich underlyings, [Yahoo Finance](http://finance.yahoo.com) is used to retrive the option data.